vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 ### Frontmatter

-The Vobees frontmatter fields for the blog have been changed from camelCase to snake_case to be consistent with the docs.
+The Docusaurus frontmatter fields for the blog have been changed from camelCase to snake_case to be consistent with the docs.

 The fields `authorFBID` and `authorTwitter` have been deprecated.
 They are only used for generating the profile image of the author which can be done via the `author_image_url` field.